 Funding and Auto Insurance

 Following a Motor Vehicle accident your insurance company will send you a package of forms.
 These forms must be completed before funding of treatment can begin.
-It is important for you to complete and submit the OCF 1, found in the package, to your adjuster prior to starting treatment.
+It is important for you to complete and submit the OCF 1, found in the package, to your adjuster prior to starting treatment as we cannot receive approval or begin direct billing until this is submitted.
 We recommend that you complete the entire package as quickly as possible to expedite your claim review.

 Your therapist at the Orthopaedic Therapy Clinic can assist you in completing the following forms: